 Let’s Talk About the Developer Experience

 The developer community is a highly technical audience.
 Many developers hold advanced degrees and enjoy working with complex numbers.
 How can you market to developers who tend to be more skeptical than the rest of the general population?
 The secret to generating leads from developers is that you have to make a compelling offer.
 That said, if you’re making a pitch to developers, the devil is in the details — and those details are typically deeply technical in nature.
+You also have to be quick – developers have little time to waste on a product they may not need or want.
+Get to the point without a lot of sales talk.

 Sources of Skepticism